-Just as no reference fuel economy on electricity exists on a vehicle prior to application of PHEV20 technology, a reference fuel economy improvement factor would not exist in the database either.
+Just as no reference fuel economy on electricity exists on a vehicle prior to application of the PHEV20T technology, a reference fuel economy improvement factor would not exist in the database either.
 For this reason, Equation (6) above uses F{Prev} factor when calculating the new vehicle fuel economy on electricity.
-Since both FE_G and F{Prev} refer to the same reference state, Equation (6) mathematically applies and produces accurate results with regard to the vehicle simulation database.23
+Since both FE_G and F{Prev} refer to the same reference state,

+Equation (6) mathematically applies and produces accurate results with regard to the vehicle simulation database.28

 Additionally for PHEVs, the Secondary FS field, defined in the technologies input file, specifies the assumed amount of miles driven by the vehicle when operating on electricity.
-The vehicle's overall rated fuel economy is then defined as the average of the fuel economies on gasoline and electricity, weighted by the fuel shares.24 If the system transitions to PHEV50 from PHEV20, the same calculation applies, however, this time, $F2{Prev}$ is used and the $F2{New}$ value is defined as a fuel economy improvement factor over FE_E (or, fuel economy on electricity):
+The vehicle's overall rated fuel economy is then defined as the average of the fuel economies on gasoline and electricity, weighted by the fuel shares.29 If the system transitions, as an example, from PHEV20T to PHEV50T, the same calculation applies, however, this time, $F2{Prev}$ is used and the $F2{New}$ value is defined as a fuel economy improvement factor over FE_E (or, fuel economy on electricity):